 Entities like Howard Wise's Electronic Arts Intermix have to carry the weight as lonely outposts of support.
-There should be many, many more places like that in New York City.
+There should be many, many more plains like that in New York City.
 There are very few places where artists can go to edit tape at a price they can afford, but at EAI there is also a good, creative ambience.
 Electronic Arts Intermix is video.
-Howard's contribution has been incalculable
+Howard's contribution has been incalculable.

--Willoughby Sharp
+- Willoughby Sharp

 When EAI published its first catalogue in 1975, it listed more than 100 videotapes by video artists: Davis, Downey, Emshwiller, Gillette, Kubota, Mann, Paik, Schneider, Siegel, Stan VanDerBeek, the Vasulkas, Bill Viola, the Ant Farm and TVTV collectives, as well as work produced for KQED, WGBH, and WNET.
 The collection has since grown to include over 350 videotapes in active distribution, with a larger collection of early work available for screening (works in outdated formats and early tapes which, for various reasons, are no longer in distribution).
-While the distribution service has steadily expanded, in the past five, and especially the past two years rentals have increased significantly, according to on a non-exclusive basis and receive 50% of rental and sales fees, 60% in the case of sales for cable or broadcast.
-46 Zippay notes that approximately one third of EAI's business is with foreign markets (EAI has representatives in Paris, Berlin, and Tokyo), and that recently many universities have added video to their curricula.
-As the audience for video widens, EAI increasingly assumes the role of an educational institution, providing historical and descriptive information along with the much the product of Wise's vision and taste.
-It has expanded far beyond the initial core artists, adding tapes by Barbara
+While the distribution service has steadily expanded, in the past five, and especially the past two years rentals have increased significantly, according to Lori Zippay, EAI's administrator.
+Artists are contracted by EAI on a non-exclusive basis and receive 50% of rental and sales fees, 60% in the case of sales for cable or broadcast.
+EaI pay notes that approximately one third of EAI's business is with foreign markets (EAI has representatives in Paris, Berlin, and Tokyo), and that recently many universities have added video to their curricula.
+As the audience for video widens, EAI increasingly assumes the role of an educational institution, providing historical and descriptive information along with the tapes.